SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 When creating a template for Microsoft Teams, you will need to define the following:

-* **Name (1)** – a name you provide here will be used as a template name that is visible to your users
+* **Name (1)** – A name you provide here will be used as a template name that is visible to your users
-* **Description (2)** – describe in short when to use this template; end-users will see it when requesting a new workspace using a list of templates
+* **Description (2)** – Describe in short when to use this template; end-users will see it when requesting a new workspace using a list of templates
-* **Microsoft template ID (3)** – this property is used to predefine apps, channels, and tabs that should be created for new workspaces that use this Syskit Point template.
+* **Microsoft template ID (3)** – This property is used to predefine apps, channels, and tabs that should be created for new workspaces that use this Syskit Point template.
   * If you leave this property empty, default apps or channels will not be created; it will be a blank MS team.
   *   Syskit Point integrates with team templates you have created in the **Microsoft 365 Teams admin center**.
 When you enter a team template ID, Syskit Point will create apps, tabs, and channels you defined there.